-Our two art exhibitions are held at Arran High School Lamlash at Easter and in the summer at Lochranza and Catacol Village Hall.
-They usually attract more than 600 visitors who vote for their favourite art work in the ‘People’s Choice’ and many sales are made.
+This year we are only having one exhibition in Lochranza from 28th May – Friday 1st June.
+The exhibitions can attract more than 600 visitors who vote for their favourite art work in the ‘People’s Choice’ and many sales are made.
 We are proud of the reputation our exhibitions have earned.

 Where do we do it?